Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 See [Credential Classes](#credential-classes) for a complete listing of available credential types.

 ### DefaultAzureCredential
 The `DefaultAzureCredential` is appropriate for most scenarios where the application is intended to ultimately be run in the Azure Cloud.
 This is because the `DefaultAzureCredential` combines credentials commonly used to authenticate when deployed, with credentials used to authenticate in a development environment.

+> Note: `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common scenarios with reasonable default behaviors.
+Developers who want more control or whose scenario isn't served by the default settings should use other credential types.

 The `DefaultAzureCredential` will attempt to authenticate via the following mechanisms in order.

 ![DefaultAzureCredential authentication flow][default_azure_credential_authflow_image]